immense/Remotely/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 <!--

 Your bug must meet the following requirements, or else it will be closed.
-For issues that don't meet these requirements, please reach out to the community on the official subreddit (https://www.reddit.com/r/remotely_app/) or in the Discussion areas on GitHub.
+For issues that don't meet these requirements, please reach out to the community in the Discussion areas on GitHub.

 Requirements:
+    - ⚠️ Please read the following section in the readme before continuing: https://github.com/immense/Remotely?tab=readme-ov-file#important-https-and-reverse-proxies⚠️
     - You are running Remotely in Docker using our official image
-    -
     - The bug must be related specifically to application code (e.g. not related to hosting, reverse proxy configuration, etc.).
     - It must be immediately reproducible, either in a debug environment or on https://app.remotely.one.
 (This doesn't apply to bugs that are clearly code-related.)